jagoda/NetworkManager-Synergy/README.md

 spawns an event loop process to listen for state changes in order to adapt to changing network conditions.

+Currently `nm_synergy` requires that Synergy (server and client) be configured completely separately.

 Client Configuration
 ====================